sqz-xy/gad-sdk/docs_sphinx/longform/example-my-first-gad.rst

    gv.SetAidingLeverArmFixed(0.0,0.0,1.0);
    gv.SetAidingLeverArmVar(0.01,0.01,0.01);

-Next, we set up the velocity data, which follows a similar pattern to the position data.
-This aiding data is given stream ID 130.
+Next, we set up the velocity data with stream ID 130.

 The velocity is set in the North, East, Up (left-handed) coordinate system.
 Since we are creating *static* data, the velocity is zero in all axes.
+The covariance values for this data are set using the function :cpp:`SetVelNeuVar()`.
+For more information on covariances, see :ref:`estimatingerrors` or :ref:`velocitycovariancematrix`.

+The function :cpp:`SetTimeVoid()` indicates that the data will be sent with no timestamp, making it the simplest way to handle timing when working with Generic Aiding.
+In this setup, the INS will timestamp the packet upon receipt.

+The final step to fill out the data packet is to set the lever-arm between the IMU and the aiding device.
+The lever-arm is a 3D translation in the IMU frame from the IMU (marked on the case of the INS) to the aiding device, measured in metres.
+The covariance values on this lever-arm are then set according to how accurately each translation could be measured.

 .. code-block:: c++